 Design your own adventure

 With so many amazing things to do in Marco Island it can be tricky deciding between them, so why not combine a few activities into your very own adventure?
-Florida Backcountry Adventures offers custom tours of the Ten Thousand Islands and the Everglades with options to combine whale and dolphin spotting, birdwatching shelling, photography and water sports.
+Adventure Paddle Tours offers custom tours of the Ten Thousand Islands and the Everglades with options to combine whale and dolphin spotting, birdwatching shelling, photography, and water sports.

 Sports and activities